paulw11/homebridge-elkm1/README.md

 | keypadCode | A valid keypad code that homebridge-elkm1 can use to arm & disarm your area |
 | zoneTypes | An array of zone definitions.
 Each zone has a `zoneNumber` and a `zoneType`.
 Valid types are: *contact*, *motion*, *smoke* or *garage* |
 | garageDoors | An array of garage door objects.
 Each garage door has a zone that shows the state of the door (This must be a *garage* zone type), a name, and two outputs; one that is pulsed to open the door and one that is pulsed to close it.
 For many openers this will be the same output
+| includedTasks | The task numbers that will be added as HomeKit accessories.
+| includedOutputs | The outputs that will be added as HomeKit accessories.

-You should now be able to start homebridge and see your M1.
+You should now be able to start Homebridge and see your M1.

 ## TODO